hpi-schul-cloud/e2e-system-tests/docs/branch_activation.md

 ## Branch Activation Process

 To use e2e tests in other repositories, you must follow a branch activation process.
-This process is critical for ensuring that tests run smoothly and that branches remain active during development.
+This process is critical for ensuring that tests run smoothly, and that branches remain active during development.

 ---